robmuth/robmuth.github.io/_posts/2021-01-12-PGP_Pros_Cons.md

 ---
 title: My PGP Pros and Cons
 category: Security/Privacy
+tags: [PGP]
 ---

 # My PGP Pros and Cons

 I first wanted to write an explanation why I won't extend my PGP keys anymore.
 Short story: it's so complicated that I always forget how it works.
 However, at the end, I've extended them and here is why PGP is damned but you should appreciate it.

-While I've collected a list of alternatives[^Threema, Keybase, Signal, Telegram, Proton Mail, iMessage (meh)] to get in touch with me with E2E encryption, I noticed that all alternatives suffer centralization.
+While I've collected a list of alternatives (Threema, Keybase, Signal, Telegram, Proton Mail, iMessage) to get in touch with me with E2E encryption, I noticed that all alternatives suffer centralization.
 While I certainly don't need high security for my communications, I still feel comfortable when I have choice.
 Spoiler: Nobody has ever sent me a PGP encrypted email that actually needed encryption.

 The following pros and cons reflect my personal experiences.